A martini glass filled with coffee

 3. Will caffeine help me sober up from alcohol faster?

-No, it's a misconception.
+No, that's a misconception.
 While caffeine might make you feel more alert, it doesn't speed up the metabolism of alcohol in your system.
 You could feel awake but still be under the influence.

 4. How does this duo disrupt my sleep?